tgfrerer/island/plan.md

 - The "infer the obvious" principle - as a user of the api we want the renderer/engine to do the bookkeeping for us.

+- The way renderpasses are skipped/pruned from the graph if the renderer detects that they have no effect on swapchain.
+You can still force renderpasses to be executed by marking them as "root"

 - Automatic mipmaps are auto-generated on image upload, if an image is declared with miplevels.
 If it is not declared with mip levels, no mipmap chain is generated.